jpatel531/buble/README.md

 ##What It Can Do

 * Handle 'GET' and 'POST' requests
-* Render JSON, HTML and ERB
+* Render JSON, HTML, HAML and ERB
 * Parse JSON and form params, query strings and route params
 * It is multi-threaded